 Check out my rosewater archives for a full list of my favorites, or try one of the recipes below:

-- quince rosewater olive oil loaf cake
+- rosewater olive oil quince cake

 - Persian love madeleines